whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** onboarding "taken" bug ***
+  - [-] Test in production.
-  - [🧧] Sometimes when users sign up, their untaken handle reports as taken even though it has not been...
+  - [x] Sometimes when users sign up, their untaken handle reports as taken even though it has not been...
          (`mood` also seems to fail here...)